HEADS-UP: Sourced from Russian State-Controlled Media

-I respectfully maintain that a two front attack is the way to go.
+I respectfully maintain that a two-front attack is a way to go.
 That means a small invasion of Pakistan, allowing us to attack Terry Taliban from the south, and going in from the north via Tajikistan.
-Naturally we should also talk to the Uzbeks and recruit other local allies.
+Naturally, we should also talk to the Uzbeks and recruit other local allies.
 The RAF could give Terry Taliban a good strafing from bases in former Pakistan (which would become northern India) and Tajikistan.

 The Indians would be able to take over Pakistan, sorting out Kashmir in the process, and would be backed over Chinese-occupied Kashmir.
 Queen Elizabeth and Prince of Wales, operating with the Indian Navy, should be able to sort out the Pakistani navy and air force.
 The Indian Army is a fine old institution, even if they’ve changed the name of Queen Victoria’s Own Madras Sappers and Miners to something silly.